Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Discussion

-Mirror symmetry of Calabi-Yau manifolds is a crucial ingredient for various string dualities.
-Strominger, Yau and Zaslow proposed \ct{syz-mirror} that the mirror symmetry is a T-duality transformation along dual special Lagrangian tori fibrations on mirror Calabi-Yau manifolds.
-It is known \ct{syz-mirror} that the T-duality transformation along the dual three-tori introduces a sign flip in the Euler characteristic as even and odd forms exchange their role.
-Since the odd number of T-duality operations transforms type IIB string theory to type IIA string theory and vice versa, the six-dimensional chirality of two Calabi-Yau manifolds being mirror each other will be flipped after the T-duality because the ten-dimensional chirality is correlated with the six-dimensional one.
-Maybe our result confirms in a different context that mirror symmetry originates from the two different chiral representations of Calabi-Yau manifolds.
+Via the gauge theory formulation of six-dimensional Euclidean gravity, we showed that HYM instantons can be constructed in two different ways by embedding them into the fundamental or anti-fundamental representation of $SU(4) \cong Spin(6)$ gauge group.
+Since a CY manifold can be recast as a HYM instanton from the gauge theory point of view (see the quotation in section 1) and the chiral representation of $Spin(6)$ corresponds to the fundamental representation of $SU(4)$, the structure in the Table \ref{table-ms} has been nicely verified.
+After all, the mirror symmetry of CY manifolds can be understood as the existence of the mirror pair of HYM instantons by doubling the variety of six-dimensional spin manifolds according to the Hodge duality \eq{doubling-6vec}.

-Via the gauge theory formulation of six-dimensional Euclidean gravity, we could show that there are two kinds of Hermitian Yang-Mills instantons in the fundamental and anti-fundamental representations of $SU(4) \cong SO(6)$.
-Since a Calabi-Yau manifold is equivalent to a Hermitian Yang-Mills instanton from gauge theory point of view (see the quotation in the Introduction) and the chiral spinor representation of $SO(6)$ can be identified with the (anti-)fundamental representation of $SU(4)$, the structure in the diagram \eq{mirror-dia} has been naturally anticipated.
-In this correspondence, the $SU(3)$ holonomy group of a Calabi-Yau manifold is realized as the $SU(3)$ gauge group in Yang-Mills gauge theory.
-Therefore, the mirror symmetry of Calabi-Yau manifolds could be understood as the existence of the {\it mirror} pair of Hermitian Yang-Mills instantons embedded in the fundamental and anti-fundamental representations of $SU(3) \subset SU(4)$.
+Strominger, Yau and Zaslow recently proposed \ct{syz-mirror} that the mirror symmetry is a T-duality transformation along a dual special Lagrangian tori fibration on a mirror CY manifold.
+The T-duality transformation along the dual three-tori introduces a sign flip in the Euler characteristic as even and odd forms exchange their role.
+Note that the odd number of T-duality operations transforms type IIB string theory to type IIA string theory and vice versa.
+Hence the type IIA and IIB CY manifolds will be mirror to each other because the six-dimensional chirality will be flipped after the T-duality and the ten-dimensional chirality is correlated with the six-dimensional one.
+This result implies that the mirror symmetry in string theory originates from the two different chiral representations of CY manifolds, which is consistent with our picture.